Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/1289a81b-9d11-4095-a5d4-40c66dad51fe)

+From the screenshots above, we can see all the vulnerabilities.

 # Build Image
 Before we build our image, we need to ensure our dockerfile follow best practice when creating an image such as:
 - Avoid using latest images
-- Run as a Non-Root User
+- Run as a Non-Root User etc.

-We will use OPA/confest to run a static test on our dockerfile using rego to confirm.
+We will use OPA Confest to run a static test on our dockerfile using Rego language from Open Policy Agent to confirm.
 We create a file called opa-docker-rego-security.rego and specified all the conditions we want our dockerfile to meet

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/f482e056-64fb-4f52-a1cf-667c6628c7e8)